 This is a stained plywood quilt rack, made in 2003.
-The quilt block pattern was done by drawing what I wanted with pencil and then painting in the stain.
-The redder stain was brushed on.
+I drew the quilt block pattern I wanted with pencil and then painted in the stain.
+I applied the redder stain with a brush.

 This is a project from when I first started doing woodworking so there is much I would do differently today.
 First, I would only keep the back and bottom as plywood and would use solid wood for the sides and front.
 I would also make sure to keep the wood species the same.
 For example if I used birch plywood (one of the more common in my area) I would use birch for the front and sides as well.

 I would also rotate the grain on the back so it went horizontally.
 This way I could add a board of solid birch to the top via biscuit joint to eliminate the visible plywood edging.

 One challenge would have been the dowel rod.
 I’m not sure it is made in any wood other than hemlock which isn’t made into plywood.
 Because I would do the staining again, keeping the wood species the same would be very important.
 I would want the consistency of grain and color quality.

 To avoid visible fastener holes or putty, I would make more joints blind.
 I prefer dowel and biscuit joinery with pocket hole screws only where unavoidable.

 When applying the stain, I would avoid using a brush again.
 I have found that rubbing stain on with a clean rag produces a very nice and even color.
 Most stain instructions say to brush stain on and let sit before wiping away.
 I have found that rubbing the stain in and wiping the excess away immediately allows me to build up my color in smaller increments to give me exactly the color I want.
 I can also more subtly layer different stain colors over each other.